 The faster you set everything up, the higher the morale, the less money you need to spend on venues, the easier it is to meet deadlines, and the better the performances.
 This is an extra breath of fresh air if your actors don’t like waiting around.
 If, while they’re standing around in their coats with their breath on the wind, every coffee gets them more and more riled up, less time on setup is more than welcome, unless their frustration is going to improve their performance in which case you can deliberately go slowly.

 As well as this, production is broken up into teams.
 So, so, so many teams.
 There’s the lighting team, the sound team, the camera teams, in fact, there’s almost a team for everything in order to capture life as closely as possible.
 With itemit, it’s a lot easier to delegate and trust that the teams are doing everything that they should be.
 You’ll be able to sit back and know that the lighting team have inventoried and managed their equipment efficiently, and so they’ll know sooner if something goes wrong.
-This means that there’ll be less breakdowns on set, whether that’s in terms of a floodlight, as itemit can give reminders about when equipment needs to be serviced, or if it’s in terms of the director.
+This means that there’ll be fewer breakdowns on set, whether that’s in terms of a floodlight, as itemit can give reminders about when equipment needs to be serviced, or if it’s in terms of the director.

 One of the best things about the movie business is that it’s always growing and it’s always improving (in general, there are some recent films that can be ignored here).
 The technology itself, though, is always improving.
 It’s more important than ever to keep track of your assets, because there’s always something new that has a new purpose that you might want to invest in.
 If you want the next “steadicam”, and think it’ll improve your film, you can more easily see how well it fits in with your existing equipment.